ktor/nixos/README.md

 * mouse pointer hidden when not in use
 * office: libreoffice, pandoc for documents convertion, okular for doc viewing, ledger/hledger for accounting
+* printing: popular cups drivers, nssmdns for printer discovery
-* security, encryption: keepass, keybase, gpg
+* security, encryption: keepass, keybase, gpg, custom trusted certificate
 * email: thunderbird